 Instructions to TGah Editor: Change the 1st inserted paragraph in 9.19.2.3 of 802.11ac D5.0 as follows: (#866)

 When a STA and the BSS, of which the STA is a member, both support multiple channel widths, an EDCA TXOP is obtained based solely on activity of the primary channel.
 "Idle medium" in this subclause means "idle primary channel".
 Likewise "busy medium" means "busy primary channel".
 Once an EDCA TXOP has been obtained according to this subclause, further constraints defined in 10.15.9 (STA CCA sensing in a 20/40 MHz BSS) and 9.19.2.8 (EDCA channel access in a VHT BSS) might limit the width of transmission during the TXOP or deny the channel access, based on the state of CCA on secondary channel, secondary 40 MHz channel or secondary 80 MHz channel.
+Once an EDCA TXOP has been obtained by an S1G STA according to this subclause, further constraints might limit the width of transmission during the TXOP or deny channel access as described in 9.20.2.9 (EDCA channel access in an S1G BSS).

 Instructions to TGah Editor: Change this paragraph as follows: (#866)